substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

 👉 **Complete [Lab #1: Run a Substrate node](labs/01-run-a-substrate-node.md)**

-### Interact with a Substrate network using Polkadot-JS Apps
+### Interact with a Substrate network using Polkadot-JS apps

 [Polkadot JS Apps](http://polkadot.js.org/apps) is the canonical front-end to interact with any Substrate-based chain.